clemensjarnach/hikingblog.github.io/via-ferrata.md

 permalink: /via-ferrata/
 ---

-This is a list of my favourite via feraata routes grouped by regions.
+This is a list of my favourite via ferrata routes grouped by regions.

 ![Ettaler Manndl img2](/assets/img/hiking/Ettalermandl-1.jpg)